XpiritBV/ContainerWorkshop-Docs/Lab8-Security.md

 The configuration system of .NET makes it relatively easy to access Key Vault values as part of your configuration.

-Open the `LeaderboardWebAPI` project and add three key/value pairs to the `appsettings.json` file, replacing the values with your own.
+Open the `LeaderboardWebAPI` project and add four key/value pairs to the `appsettings.json` file, replacing the values with your own.

 ```json
 "KeyVaultName": "https://your-keyvault.vault.azure.net/",